goggledefogger/fisker-manual/README.md

 Before you begin, ensure you have met the following requirements:

-- You have installed Python 3.8 or later.
+- You have installed Python 3.8
-- You have a macOS machine (for Homebrew installation).
+- You have a macOS machine (for Homebrew installation)

 ## Installing Fisker Ocean Manual Downloader